 As you can imagine, the faster a vehicle is traveling when it impacts another vehicle, the more severe the injuries will be.
 However, many of the injuries that occur in high speed collisions also occur in low speed collisions.

-In the typical low-speed “fender bender” collision, everyone usually walks away feeling a little shaken up but unscathed.
-In many cases, there may actually be a serious injury that’s not immediately apparent.
-For this reason, anyone who has been rear ended, even at low speed, should get checked over by a doctor as soon as possible.
+Anyone who has been rear ended, even at low speed, should get checked over by a doctor as soon as possible.

 Whiplash is the most common injury in both low speed and high speed rear end collisions.
 The sudden and violent backward and forward movement of the neck and head caused by the collision results in pain and soreness in the neck and back.
 This can last anywhere from a week or so to more than a year and require a neck brace and/or ongoing physical therapy.
 With adrenaline surging through your body right after an accident, you may not feel any pain in your neck until hours later.
 Don’t brush it off and think a couple acetaminophen will take care of it.
 See a doctor.